DataDog/the-monitor/docker/4_how_iheartradio_monitors_docker_performance.md

 ![Visual break](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-03-container-monitoring/p4_divider_4.png)
 ## Conclusion
 iHeartRadio uses Docker to isolate dependencies and resource usage of applications from each other, and it's worked very well for them as they've continued to scale up and expand the number of platforms they support.
-But Docker infrastructure can be quite hard to monitor as discussed in [part 1][part-1] of this article, so they use Datadog to monitor all of their infrastructure, whether containerized or not.
+But Docker performance can be quite hard to monitor as discussed in [part 1][part-1] of this article, so they use Datadog to monitor all of their infrastructure, whether containerized or not.
 Datadog gives them the ability to aggregate and disaggregate metrics from across hosts and containers to understand the health and performance of all their services, wherever they are running.

-If you'd like to have a detailed, real-time understanding and awareness of your Docker infrastructure as iHeartRadio does, first [get a Datadog account][dd-signup] if you don't already have one.
+If you'd like to have a detailed, real-time understanding and awareness of your Docker performance as iHeartRadio does, first [get a Datadog account][dd-signup] if you don't already have one.
 Then follow the Datadog installation and configuration instructions [above](#install-agent) and you'll start seeing your metrics flowing within minutes.

 ## Acknowledgments
 Thanks to [iHeartRadio](http://www.iheart.com/) and especially to Trey Long, Director of Engineering, for assistance with this article.